KasIR69/ITcollege/README.md

 - Analyzed the dimensionality of arrays and explained the output of specific operations.
 - Addressed tasks involving practical application of NumPy methods and concepts, enhancing understanding of array structures.
 - Documented all results and explanations clearly in a Jupyter Notebook.

+### 13. Практичне застосування чисельних даних

+In this task, the following objectives were successfully completed:

+- Explored the PIL library for loading and manipulating images, converting them into NumPy arrays for advanced operations.
+- Practiced applying mathematical transformations on image data, such as color inversion and grayscale conversion, to understand pixel-level manipulation.
+- Implemented custom effects, including red color filtering and sepia tone application, demonstrating creative use of image arrays.
+- Analyzed the dimensions and structure of image arrays, correlating them to RGB channel data for better visualization and understanding.
+- Utilized Matplotlib for visual representation of processed images, enabling clear and interactive outputs within the Jupyter Notebook environment.
+- Documented all steps, transformations, and visual results with explanations to provide clarity and reproducibility.